Major New Study Shows Test-Optional Policies Increase Diversity, Preserve Academic Quality

 “The data show that test-optional policies promote both academic quality and equity,” said Bob Schaeffer, Public Education Director of the National Center for Fair & Open Testing (FairTest).
 “This report should encourage even more colleges and universities to drop their ACT/SAT requirements.”

 FairTest has led the movement to de-emphasize admissions test scores for three decades.
-The group’s website currently lists more than 1,000 test-optional four-year colleges and universities (http://fairtest.org/university/optional).
+The group’s website currently lists more than 1,000 test-optional four-year colleges and universities (https://fairtest.org/university/optional).
 The database includes more than 300 institutions ranked in the top tiers of their respective categories.
 There are now test-optional schools in 49 states, the District of Columbia, and most U.S. possessions

 Among the key findings of today’s report, according to FairTest: